ironhack-labs/lab-react-ironnutrition/README.md

 ## About the design

-If you struggle with the design, you can find a static example of what is expected inside [example.html](https://github.com/mc100s/module-3-react/blob/master/labs/lab-react-data-binding/example.html)
+If you struggle with the design, you can find a static example of what is expected inside file `style-guides.html` in the `starter-code` folder.

-## Instructions
+So let's start:

 ### Iteration 1 | Create `FoodBox` component

 Create a `FoodBox` component that takes at least `food` as a prop and displays a box with all the information about an ingredient.

-We recommand to use that HTML to display properly the `FoodBox`:
+You can use this HTML snippet to display properly the `FoodBox`:

 ```html
 <div className="box">